garethr/garethr-docker/README.md

       memory_limit => 10485760, # bytes
       username     => 'example',
       hostname     => 'example.com',
+      env          => ['FOO=BAR', 'FOO2=BAR2'],
     }

-Note that both ports and volumes can be set with either a single string or as above with an array of values.
+Note that ports, env and volumes can be set with either a single string or as above with an array of values.